 Section 1231 property, which generally consists of depreciable property held for use in a trade or business, receives special treatment under federal tax law.
-Net gains from the sale of Section 1231 property are taxed as long-term capital gain while net losses are taxed as ordinary losses.[11]
-The new regulations clarify that net Section 1231 gains are eligible for deferral under the QOZ rules.[12]
+Net gains from the sale of section 1231 property are taxed as long-term capital gain while net losses are taxed as ordinary losses.
+The Proposed Regulations clarify that net section 1231 gains are eligible for deferral under the QOZ rules.

-However, the new regulations set up a potential trap for the unwary.
-The new regulations provide that the 180-day period for investing Section 1231 net gains does not begin until the last day of an investor's taxable year, because that is when net amount of Section 1231 gain or loss can be determined.[13]
-However, investors who made QOF investments before the end of the year will not qualify, even if there was only a remote chance that they would have offsetting Section 1231 losses during the year.
-It would be helpful if a rule similar to that for partners electing deferral of partnership gains, which permits the 180-day period to run from the last day of the partnership's taxable year or the date of sale, could be extended to Section 1231 gains.[14]
+However, the Proposed Regulations set up a potential trap for the unwary.
+The Proposed Regulations provide that the 180-day period for investing section 1231 net gains does not begin until the last day of an investor's taxable year, because that is when net amount of section 1231 gain or loss can be determined.
+However, investors who made QOF investments before the end of the year will not qualify, even if there was only a remote chance that they would have offsetting section 1231 losses during the year.
+It would be helpful if a rule similar to that for partners electing deferral of partnership gains, which permits the 180-day period to run from the last day of the partnership's taxable year or the date of sale, could be extended to section 1231 gains.